mdriscollic/docs/content/en/docs/Metadata/Inventory/_index.md

 1. Select the **Note type** from the drop-down list.
 Configured in [Settings \> Inventory \> Item note types](../../settings/settings_inventory/settings_inventory/#settings--inventory--item-note-types).
 2. Enter a **Note** in the box.
-3. Optional: If you want the note to be visible to only staff with the proper permissions to view the note, select the **Staff only** checkbox.
+3. Optional: If you want the note to be visible to only staff with the proper capabilities to view the note, select the **Staff only** checkbox.
 4. To add another note, click **Add check in / check out note** and repeat steps 1-3.
 The note is saved once you save the fast add record.

 #### Removing check in / check out notes